- Your company goals.

 All stakeholders and team members must be on the same page for the project to be successful.
 They must have a shared and clear understanding of the project’s goals.
 For a technology project, the process will include defining key features the site will provide.
 Most of all, it’s essential to understand how those features will be developed, impacting the technical specifications.
 A requirements matrix will also inform visual web designers on features to include in mockups.

-A mood board is a type of collage consisting of images, text, and samples of objects in a composition.
+A concept board is a type of collage consisting of images, text, and samples of objects in a composition.
 It’s inspired by a set topic or can be any material chosen from across the project.
 We use them to share visual and thematic ideas based on a project topic.
-Mood boards can also show how a legacy site or application differs from modern examples.
+Concept boards can also show how a legacy site or application differs from modern examples.

 Discovered and Ready For Design

 The next step in the web development process is Design.
 This is where all the details get ironed out.
 We put in place:

 - What information is on each page